-A beginner's guide to searching for records on Findmypast
+A beginner's guide on how to search Findmypast's family records

 Your family's amazing story is waiting to be discovered on Findmypast.
-This handy guide shows you the records you'll need and how to find them.
+This handy guide shows you the records you'll need and how to search them.

-Getting started with Findmypast's records is easy.
-Our billions of individual records are divided into nine broad categories.
-Here's a summary of what you can expect to find in each and how they'll help your family research.
+Getting started with searching Findmypast's records is easy.
+Our billions of individual records are divided into categories.
+Here's a summary of what you can expect to find in each of those collections and how they'll help your family research.

-Our ancestors were travelling the world hundreds of years ago and the records that those movements have left behind help to tell their life stories.
-Findmypast has a fascinating array of passenger lists, naturalisation records and other travel resources to help you trace your globetrotting relatives.
+Our ancestors were travelling the world well before trains, planes and automobiles arrived.
+The records that those movements have left behind help to tell their life stories.
+Findmypast has a fascinating array of passenger lists, naturalisation records and other travel resources to help you trace globetrotting relatives.

-These records are fantastic for family research because they usually include some of the most detailed records available.
-From crime, prison and punishment records to workhouse registers and government collections, some of your most surprising discoveries await in these resources.
+These records are fantastic for family research because they include some of the most detailed sources available.
+From crime, prison and punishment records to workhouse registers and government collections, you'll make some of your most jaw-dropping discoveries with this collection.

 Examining social history records provides a window into the world in which your ancestor lived.
 Street and trade directories are particularly useful if your relative ran a business.
-You will also find an eclectic range of almanacs and publications amongst our directories and social history records.
+You'll also find an eclectic range of almanacs and publications amongst our directories and social history records.

 One of the smaller collections of records on Findmypast but still useful in its own right, our churches and religion category includes records of the clergy and church ceremonies.

 So now you know what records you can expect to find, how exactly do you go about unearthing them?
-There are different searches you can try, depending on what you're looking for and the information you have to hand.
+You can try different searches depending on what you're looking for and the information you have to hand.